qais001-pr/Employee-Task-Management-System/backEnd/README.md

 ---

 ## 🗃️ **Database Setup**
-Works

-Run the provided SQL script [EmployeeTaskDB.sql](https://github.com/qais001-pr/Employee-Task-Management-System/blob/main/backEnd/data/EmployeeTaskDb.sql) in **SQL Server Management Studio**  to create all required tables.

-OR

-use the txt file to run the queries from it on sql to create a database and tables [EmployeeTaskDb Txt File](https://github.com/qais001-pr/Employee-Task-Management-System/blob/main/backEnd/data/tableCreationQueries.txt)
+Use the txt file to run the queries from it on sql to create a database and tables [EmployeeTaskDb Txt File](https://github.com/qais001-pr/Employee-Task-Management-System/blob/main/backEnd/data/tableCreationQueries.txt)

 ---